Encryptic1/ComfyUI-DyPE/README.md

       <p><sub><i>A simple, single-node integration to patch your FLUX model for high-resolution generation.</i></sub></p>
   </div>

 This node provides a seamless, "plug-and-play" integration of DyPE into FLUX-based and Qwen-Image workflows.
-Two specialized nodes are available: `DyPE for FLUX` for FLUX models and `DyPE for QWEN` for Qwen-Image models, each optimized for their respective architectures.
+Two specialized nodes are available: `DyPE for FLUX` for FLUX models and `DyPE for Qwen-Image` for Qwen-Image models, each optimized for their respective architectures.

 **✨ Key Features:**
 *   **True High-Resolution Generation:** Push FLUX and Qwen-Image models to 4096x4096 and beyond while maintaining global coherence and fine detail.
-*   **Dual Node Support:** Two specialized nodes available - `DyPE for FLUX` and `DyPE for QWEN` - each optimized for their respective architectures.
+*   **Dual Node Support:** Two specialized nodes available - `DyPE for FLUX` and `DyPE for Qwen-Image` - each optimized for their respective architectures.
 *   **Single-Node Integration:** Simply place the appropriate DyPE node after your model loader to patch the model.
 No complex workflow changes required.
 *   **Full Compatibility:** Works seamlessly with your existing ComfyUI workflows, samplers, schedulers, and other optimization nodes like Self-Attention or quantization.
 *   **Fine-Grained Control:** Exposes key DyPE hyperparameters, allowing you to tune the algorithm's strength and behavior for optimal results at different target resolutions.